Code-Institute-Submissions/eleanorpro-milestoneproject1/README.md

 # The Dice People

-I created a website for a fictional borad game cafe in Whitley Bay.
+I created a website for a fictional board game cafe in Whitley Bay.
 The wesite includes an upcoming list of events, information on the location and opening times of the cafe and the prices for table and game hire.
 It also includes a contact form to get in touch.